bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 x})`).
 In the paper, they set it to :math:`\alpha=0.1N`

-Going line by line, we off with the ELBO, expanding all the priors.
+Going line by line, we start off with the ELBO, expanding all the priors.
 The one trick we do is instead of expanding the joint distribution of :math:`y,{\bf \pi}` conditioned on :math:`\pi`
 (i.e.  :math:`p_{\theta}(y, {\bf \pi}) = p_{\theta}(y|{\bf \pi})p_{\theta}({\bf \pi})`),